madt3k/IonStack-S22U1/README.md

 Special thanks to:
 - [F-19-F/IonStackQuest3](https://github.com/F-19-F/IonStackQuest3)

-Forked from sarabpal-dev(https://github.com/sarabpal-dev/IonStack-S22U).
+- Forked from sarabpal-dev(https://github.com/sarabpal-dev/IonStack-S22U).
 Target generator made this a breeze.
-The only addition is my fork are the target and build files for my personal device as listed above.
+The only addition in this fork are the target files for my personal device as listed above.
+Tested and working currently.

 The upstream Apache License 2.0 is retained in [LICENSE](LICENSE).